r-hub/blog/content/post/2020-06-03-vignettes/index.md

 Vignettes and manual pages serve [different roles](https://twitter.com/JennyBryan/status/1048634586274529281) and complement each other.

 In places other than the vignettes you could tell the user to type `vignette("vignette-name")`.
-In `pkgdown` websites, using that function [will create a link the vignette page](https://www.mail-archive.com/r-package-devel@r-project.org/msg03203.html)
+In `pkgdown` websites, using that function [will create a link the vignette page](https://www.mail-archive.com/r-package-devel@r-project.org/msg03203.html).

 To link a vignette from another vignette, the [R packages book mentions](https://r-pkgs.org/vignettes.html#organisation) *"Although it's a slight hack, you can link various vignettes by taking advantage of how files are stored on disk: to link to vignette abc.Rmd, just make a link to abc.html."* Again, this is supported in `pkgdown` websites, where functions are furthermore automatically linked to their manual page.

 If you have many vignettes, you might want to use the ultimate R Markdown machinery for having cross-references, [`bookdown`](https://github.com/rstudio/bookdown), i.e. writing a book instead of a `pkgdown` website!
 See [how `drake` website links to a "Full manual" in its navbar](https://docs.ropensci.org/drake/).
-This process is currently not a vignettes/`pkgdown` thing, but might [not always be](https://github.com/r-lib/pkgdown/issues/853).
+This process is currently separate from your usual a vignettes/`pkgdown` workflow, but might [not always be](https://github.com/r-lib/pkgdown/issues/853).

 ### Repeat yourself